Seacrs/Seacrs/README.md

 - 👀 I’m interested in front end dvelopment
 - 🌱 I’m currently learning html,css and javascript
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me on X: @shemachris51
+- 📫 How to reach me on gmail: shemachris072@gmail.com

 <!---
 Seacrs/Seacrs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.